Loading Audio...

 Producing Clarity’s Object APIs

-Liferay simplifies API creation with automatically generated APIs for objects.
+Liferay automatically generates APIs for custom objects.
 Clarity's distributor management app requires integration with a third-party partner’s APIs for Know-Your-Customer (KYC) reporting.
-Upon successful validation of a business entity, the third party service sends a PATCH request with the following sample payload:
+Upon successful verification of business entities, the third party service sends PATCH requests with a consistent payload structure.
+To leverage this data, Clarity's developers have designed a Liferay object that mirrors the third-party's payload so they can leverage the object’s APIs.

-In these exercises, you’ll learn how to create APIs through Liferay Objects and leverage those APIs to interact with incoming webhook calls.
+In these exercises, you’ll learn how to create APIs using Liferay Objects and leverage those APIs to interact with incoming webhook calls.

 1. Sign in as the Clarity Admin user.